-UEFA awards a deserving body its annual €1m charity cheque at the Monaco events which kick off each European club competition season.
-The Monaco Charity Award was first launched in 1998 and is presented at the UEFA Champions League group stage draw on the eve of the UEFA Super Cup.
+UEFA has awarded a deserving body its annual €1m charity cheque at the Monaco events which kick off each European club competition season.
+The Monaco Charity Award was first launched in 1998.
 The UK National Society for the Prevention of Cruelty to Children (NSPCC) was the recipient of the 2014 UEFA Monaco Charity Award.

 2013 - Johan Cruyff Foundation